-Friendly Care Coordinators in Richmond
+Friendly Care Coordinators

 Care Coordination provides support to patients and their families who have a chronic disease and are at high risk for hospital readmission by helping them manage their condition in the comfort of their own home.
 They assist in overcoming any barriers the patient may have in managing their care and coordinate with community resources to help patients get the tools they need to manage their chronic disease and prevent hospitalization.